MC-Kangan/Embedded-C-for-Microcontrollers-Final-Project/README.md

 Document | Application
 ---------|---------
-Main.c | Contains the basic logic of the buggy motion
+main.c | Contains the basic logic of the buggy motion
-Color.c | Contains functions to initialize Color Click, control the LED lights and detect colors
+color.c | Contains functions to initialize Color Click, control the LED lights and detect colors
-Dc_motor.c | Contains functions to control the basic motion of the motor/ Buggy, e.g., moving forward and backward, and turning
-I2c.c | Contain functions to communicate between microcontrollers and peripheral integrated circuits Interrupt.c | Contains functions to initialize interrupts Movement.c | Contains functions to control the complex motion of the Buggy, allowing the Buggy to move correctly when detecting color
-Serial.c | Contains functions to send and receive data from PC Test_and_calibration.c | Contains functions to calibrate the color sensing and motor and tests Timers.c | Contains functions to record the time
+dc_motor.c | Contains functions to control the basic motion of the motor/ Buggy, e.g., moving forward and backward, and turning i2c.c | Contain functions to communicate between microcontrollers and peripheral integrated circuits interrupt.c | Contains functions to initialize interrupts movement.c | Contains functions to control the complex motion of the Buggy, allowing the Buggy to move correctly when detecting color serial.c | Contains functions to send and receive data from PC test_and_calibration.c | Contains functions to calibrate the color sensing and motor and tests timers.c | Contains functions to record the time